 - monthly team review meetings – review monthly progress made as a team, reporting

-- quarterly review meetings –
+- quarterly review meetings – check in to review quarterly progress made.

 In addition to recurring meetings, you’ll likely find a need for calling one-off meetings that can pertain to various purposes.